ERCC2

-Consequences of mutations in ERCC2
+XPD helicase is also employed in p53-mediated apoptotic cell death.

+Function

 The ERCC2/XPD protein participates in nucleotide excision repair and is used in unwinding the DNA double helix after damage is initially identified.
 Nucleotide excision repair is a multi-step pathway that removes a wide range of different damages that distort normal base pairing.
 Such damages include bulky chemical adducts, ultraviolet-induced pyrimidine dimers, and several forms of oxidative damage.
-Mutations in the ERCC2/XPD gene can lead to various syndromes, either xeroderma pigmentosum (XP), trichothiodystrophy (TTD) or a combination of XP and TTD (XPTTD), or a combination of XP and Cockayne syndrome (XPCS).
-TTD and CS both display features of premature aging.
-These features may include sensorineural deafness, retinal degeneration, white matter hypomethylation, central nervous system calcification, reduced stature, and cachexia (loss of subcutaneous fat tissue).
-XPCS and TTD fibroblasts from ERCC2/XPD mutant human and mouse show evidence of defective repair of oxidative DNA damages that may underlie the segmental progeroid (premature aging) symptoms (see DNA damage theory of aging).

-ERCC2 and Nucleotide Excision Repair

 The protein named XPD is expressed under the directions of the ERCC2 gene.
 The XPD protein is an indispensable part of the general transcription factor IIH (TFIIH) complex, which is a group of proteins.
 The two vital functions of the TFIIH complex are gene transcription and repairing damaged DNA.
 With the help of gene transcription, the TFIIH complex is able to control the functioning of many different genes in the body and the XPD protein acts as a stabilizer.
 XPB is another protein in the general transcription factor IIH (TFIIH) complex and is made from the ERCC3 gene, which works in coordination with XDP protein to commence the process of gene transcription.

 Ultraviolet rays emerging from the sun, various hazardous chemicals, harmful radiations, are all known parameters for the sabotage of the DNA.
 A normal and healthy cell has the capability to fix the DNA damages before the problems begin due to the damaged DNA.
 Cells use nucleotide excision repair to fix damaged DNA.
 As a part of the process, the double-stranded DNA that encircles the damage is separated by the TFIIH complex.
 The XPD protein acts as a helicase and helps with the nucleotide excision repair process by binding to the specific regions of DNA and by unwinding the two DNA spiral strands.
 This exposes the damaged protein which allows the other proteins to remove the damaged section and replace the impaired area with the correct DNA.

-ERCC2 and xeroderma pigmentosum
+Clinical significance

+Mutations

+Mutations in the ERCC2/XPD gene can lead to various syndromes, either xeroderma pigmentosum (XP), trichothiodystrophy (TTD) or a combination of XP and TTD (XPTTD), or a combination of XP and Cockayne syndrome (XPCS).
+TTD and CS both display features of premature aging.
+These features may include sensorineural deafness, retinal degeneration, white matter hypomethylation, central nervous system calcification, reduced stature, and cachexia (loss of subcutaneous fat tissue).
+XPCS and TTD fibroblasts from ERCC2/XPD mutant human and mouse show evidence of defective repair of oxidative DNA damages that may underlie the segmental progeroid (premature aging) symptoms (see DNA damage theory of aging).